Dr Paula Gonzalez

 Before joining the University of Reading, Paula spent over 6 years at Columbia University, USA.
 She joined the International Research Institute for Climate and Society (IRI) as a Postdoctoral Research Scientist working on decadal prediction and was later promoted to Associate Research Scientist working on different projects on seasonal prediction and climate change for sectors such as agriculture, water, and finance.
 For 2 years, she was also an instructor for the Sustainability Management Masters Programme, teaching a class on Climate and Water Resources.

 Paula obtained MSc (2006) and PhD (2010) degrees in Atmospheric Sciences from the University of Buenos Aires, Argentina.
-Her undergrad and graduate research was focused on intraseasonal variability of precipitation over South America and she benefited from a 4-month research stay at GFDL/Princeton University, USA where she performed idealized simulations using a global atmospheric model.
+Her undergrad and graduate research was focused on intraseasonal variability of precipitation over South America, and she benefited from a 4-month research stay at GFDL/Princeton University, USA where she performed idealized simulations using a global atmospheric model.

 External recognition

-• Member of the organizing committee for the workshop series on “Next Generation Challenges in Energy Climate Modelling” since 2020.She has given invited talks and organized sessions.
+• Member of the organizing committee for the workshop series on “Next Generation Challenges in Energy Climate Modelling” since 2020.
+She has given invited talks and organised sessions.